nairstpi/fabzero/mdfiles/elecdesign.md

 ![Screenshot](/./img/eschema_sshot.png)
 - Assign PCB footprint for the schematic symbols, footprint shall be as per lab inventory.
 Select Apply, save & Continue.
 - Generate Netlist by using the button.
 - Click the button Run 'PCBnew to Layout PCB'.
-This will convert the schema into layout and opens in new window.
+This will convert the schema into layout and a new window will pop up for the schema.
+- Click update PCB from schema to view the PCB layout in the new window.
-- Realign the components conveniently to house within the layout and replace the white connection lines by route tracks.
+- Realign the components conveniently and route the tracks and place all components as close as possible.
+This will replace all the white connection lines by route tracks.
 - Use add file zone button or press B to fill GND in the entire circuits for F. Cu layer.
 - For Edge Cuts, use add graphic line button for drawing a outer box along the boundary.
 An yellow line appears along the boundary, select this line and give thickness as 0.8 mm (1/32 bit diameter).